 Picking materials for your deck is easy, right?
-Maybe if you want a basic deck but you should still look at the new composite decking materials that can lower your deck maintenance costs.
+Maybe if you want a basic wood deck but you should look at the new composite decking materials that can lower maintenance costs.
 Picking the right materials for your home and lifestyle (low maintenance) takes time and the reward is a beautiful deck you can enjoy for many years.

 You'll need to decide on your deck flooring materials, from pressure treated wood to a composite with no wood content.
 There are different choices for deck railings from basic wood balusters to glass panels when there's a view you don't want to miss.
-There are also add-on products to consider for lighting, built-ins like seating (kit from Azek shown here) and more.
+There are also add-on products to consider for lighting, built-ins like seating and more.

 Deck Flooring Material Choices